VanOvermeire/sam-template-creator/README.md

 `sam-template-creator --location /path/to/project`

 The script will create a `template.yaml` file in the root of your project's directory.
 Check its contents!
 It might point out some things you have to fill in.
+If a file with that name already exists, a backup will be created.
+If the pre-existing file is a SAM template, the tool will try to use it to fill in values of the new template.

 You can also pass some (optional) arguments: